 The Newtown Library Company is a dynamic part of our community supported by our friends and neighbors.

 We have a rich history and lots of charm, yet our greatest strength is the hard work and dedication of our volunteers.
-If you would like to join this enthusiastic group, please contact us using the form at the bottom of this page to discuss openings and to receive an application.
+If you would like to join this enthusiastic group, please contact us below.

 The following committees meet once per month or quarterly depending upon library needs.
 Join the committee or work a certain number of events.

 Once you are a member of the volunteer community, please note that many of our special events will be organized using the “SignUpGenius” application.

 Fundraising: Supply funds for building upkeep and collection expansion and keep down the cost of membership.